 Description

 Sweeten any celebration with these irresistible Oreo Cake Balls!
-Vanilla cake is mixed with crushed Oreo cookies then covered in white chocolate and topped with cookies and cream sprinkles.
+Vanilla cake is mixed with crushed Oreo cookies then covered in vanilla candy coating and topped with more crushed cookies.
 Amaze-balls!

 Ingredients